Packaging Worker - Federal Salaries of 2018

-In 2016, the Federal Aviation Administration hired the most employees titled Packaging, with an average salary of $62,987.
+In 2018, the Department of State hired the most employees titled Packaging, with an average salary of $102,310.

 Government Packaging jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Packaging job is GS-4, and the highest paygrade that can be attained within this job series is GS-15.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.